lCardosoSantos/FK20-CUDA/doc/fk20test.md

 Testing of FK20* functions
 ===============================================================================

-This file document some characteristics of the test of fk20* functions.
+This file document some characteristics of the tests of fk20* functions.

 ## FK20 Test
 <!--- TODO: Write introduction --->